eArmada8/ed8pkg2gltf/README.md

 - Decompiling models with collision (maps) will produce a physics_data.json file.
 The collision mesh names should match the target node identified in physics_data.json for a successful compile.
 Tuneable parameters will be in this file for defining the rigid bodies (collision meshes) as well, although every map I have examined has the same parameters (except coordinates) so it is likely that there is no good reason to modify these.
 There is currently no real documentation for how to make or modify maps; I do not really understand the process.
 Consider map support experimental at this time.

+- For animation .pkg files, the decompiler will dump all animations in .glb format.
+Metadata for animations will be placed in the animation_metadata.json.
+The glb files can be directly imported into Blender, but Bone Dir must be set to "Blender (best for re-importing)" upon import or the skeleton will be altered irreversibly, preventing the animation from being used in the game.
+Using the files directly is not recommended; instead decompile the base model as well, and put the .glb file in the same folder with the animations and run merge_model_into_animations.py in that folder.
+It will insert the model data including meshes / skins / texture references etc into the animation .glb, which will make animation feasible.

 ### Step 3: Building a COLLADA .dae and compiling

 For this step, put build_collada.py, lib_fmtibvb.py, replace_shader_references.py and write_pkg.py in the model directory (the directory with metadata.json).
 You will also need to have the contents of WorkFolder.zip in your model directory.
 (You need CSIVAssetImportTool.exe, all the PhyreAsset_____ files, PhyreDummyShaderCreator.exe, SQLite.Interop.dll and System.Data.SQLite.dll.
 You do not need the shaders directory.)

 -Double click build_collada.py.
 It will make a .dae file, in the original compile folder as defined in asset_D3D11.xml (by default it is chr/chr/{model name}/).
 It will also make a shaders/ed8_chr.fx file for compiling (and/or ed8.fx, etc), and a RunMe.bat.
+(For animations, it will make a .dae file for every animation listed in animation_metadata.json.
+Animations will not have shader files.)

 -Double click RunMe.bat.
 It will run the asset import tool, then it will use the dummy shader creator to identify all the shaders for replacement, then it will use replace_shader_references.py to fix all the shader pointers, and finally it will clean up, move everything to the build directory, and run write_pkg.py to generate your .pkg file.